webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Throw-Force-Shield.md

 - Ability/ENABLER
 - Ability/Cost/0
 - Ability/Tier/Mid
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Throw Force Shield
 You can throw your Force Field Shield up to short range as a light ranged weapon.
 Whether the shield hits or misses, it immediately dissipates and then reforms in your grasp.
 Enabler.